Moula Ali

 This was built during the era of the Qutb Shahi rulers.
 The Moula Ali Dargah is one of the 11 heritage sites identified by the Heritage Conservation Committee of HUDA.
 It is basically a large rocky area, with undulating terrain.
-There is another hillock opposite the Moula Ali Hill, called "Qadm-e-Rasool" on which the sacred relics of the Prophet were supposedly deposited by Mohammad Shakrullah Rehan, a servant of Asaf Jahi.
+There is another hillock opposite the Moula Ali Hill, called "Qadam-e-Rasool" on which the sacred relics of the Prophet were supposedly deposited by Mohammad Shakrullah Rehan, a servant of Mir Nizam Ali Khan, the second nizam of Asaf Jahi dynasty.

 History

+Archaeological evidence indicates human habitation in Moula Ali since the megalithicmegalithic period, including iron-age burial sites first excavated in 1935.
+Iron Age burial sites have been discovered in Moula-Ali.
+The earliest excavations were carried out in 1935 by the then-Department of Archaeology of the Nizam's Dominion.
+During the Nizam era, Moula-Ali was a very prominent area, with places like the Hyderabad Race Club located here.
+Later in 1886 it was shifted to Malakpet.
+This shift was carried out for the convenience of H.H.
+Nawab Mir Mahboob Ali Khan, the VIth Nizam (seen in the picture on left with Moula Ali Kaman in the background).

 Maula Ali Dargah and Maula Ali Arch of Hyderabad came into existence during the Qutb Shahi dynasty.
-According to British historian William Dalrymple’s accounts, a senior eunuch, Yaqut, in Qutb Shah’s court was asleep, when a man in green robes appeared in a dream and revealed himself as Maula Ali (husband of Fatima, daughter of the Prophet Mohammed).
+According to British historian William Dalrymple's accounts, a senior eunuch, Yaqut, in Qutb Shah's court was asleep, when a man in green robes appeared in a dream and revealed himself as Maula Ali (husband of Fatima, daughter of the Prophet Mohammed).
 Yaqut followed him up to the summit of a hill, where he fell down before the Maula Ali, who was resting his right hand upon a rock.
 Before he could say anything Yaqut found himself awake.

-Yaqut set off from Golconda in search of the holy hill, and finally found it along with the mark of Maula Ali’s handprint branded on the rock.
+Yaqut set off from Golconda in search of the holy hill, and finally found it along with the mark of Maula Ali's handprint branded on the rock.
 The hand mark was hewn out of the rock and placed in the great arch built at the site.

-The highly revered Shi’ite site is not just limited to the devotion of Shia Muslims; the Qutb Shahi tradition of annual celebrations commemorating Yaqut’s dream was also continued and patronised by Sunni Asaf-Jahi Nizams.
-Many great officials and courtiers of Nizam’s regime were of the Shi’ite sect.
+The highly revered Shi’ite site is not just limited to the devotion of Shia Muslims; the Qutb Shahi tradition of annual celebrations commemorating Yaqut's dream was also continued and patronised by Sunni Asaf-Jahi Nizams.
+Many great officials and courtiers of Nizam's regime were of the Shi’ite sect.
 Prime minister and minister of Nizam Ali Khan, Aristu Jah and Mir Alam are few of the notable Shia Muslims.
-Ma Laqa Bhai Chanda, Tawaif if Nizam Ali khan’s court was a notable devotee of the Maula Ali Dargah.
-Ma Laqa Bhai was buried near the shrine, alongside her mother, Raj Kanwar Bhai’s burial site.
+Ma Laqa Bhai Chanda, Tawaif if Nizam Ali khan's court was a notable devotee of the Maula Ali Dargah.

-Moula-Ali is believed to have been inhabited since megalithic times.
-Iron Age burial sites have been discovered in Moula-Ali.
-The earliest excavations were carried out in 1935 by the then-Department of Archaeology of the Nizam’s Dominion.
-During the Nizam era, Moula-Ali was a very prominent area, with places like the Hyderabad Race Club located here.
-Later in 1886 it was shifted to Malakpet.
-This shift was carried out for the convenience of H.H.
-Nawab Mir Mahboob Ali Khan, VIth Nizam (seen in the picture on left with Moula Ali Kaman in the background).
-In 1954, the first open prison was opened at Moula Ali.
-It was later shifted to Cherlaplly.

-The famous rowdy sheeter Chand terrorized this region.
-He was involved in selling Wakf board properties illegally to many Andhra builders.
-He died after having a massive heart attack.